poojitharaj1/To-Do-NextJS-App/README.md

 -- Navigate to http://localhost:3000 in your web browser

---Parallely in the same downloaded folder path, open another command propmt and reun below command for ruuning Local JSON server and to perform CRUD operations( very important step) npm run json-server
+--Parallely in the same downloaded folder path, open another command propmt and reun below command for ruuning Local JSON server and to perform CRUD operations( very important step): npm run json-server

 ### 📦 Built With